 Once the developers had a process that was working for them, they wanted to push the new update to the testing team.
-In essence, one CI workflow needed to call another CI workflow, and that was the birth of continuous delivery.
+In essence, one CI workflow needed to call another CI workflow.
+This need was the birth of continuous delivery.
 We no longer simply automated what developers needed in a Dev CI workflow, we wanted testing and production to be part of the automation as well.

 As teams across the enterprise started using the new automated process with more features, reporting and visibility was required.
 Testing teams wanted their test scripts executed during the ‘test’ CI workflow which began the conversation around ‘continuous testing.’
 And when the process hit production, production didn’t want to build or test, they just want to release.
-But they didn’t want to rely on the developer scripts that were created for the CI process.
-They need more; more transparency, more reliability and far less risk.
-This is what drove the need for continuous deployments managed by release automation tools.
+But they also didn’t want to rely on the developer scripts that were created for the CI process.

 - Database updates